 Information and opinions presented in this report have been obtained or derived from sources believed by New Constructs to be reliable, but New Constructs makes no representation as to their accuracy, authority, usefulness, reliability, timeliness or completeness.
 New Constructs accepts no liability for loss arising from the use of the information presented in this report, and New Constructs makes no warranty as to results that may be obtained from the information presented in this report.
 Past performance should not be taken as an indication or guarantee of future performance, and no representation or warranty, express or implied, is made regarding future performance.
 Information and opinions contained in this report reflect a judgment at its original date of publication by New Constructs and are subject to change without notice.
 New Constructs may have issued, and may in the future issue, other reports that are inconsistent with, and reach different conclusions from, the information presented in this report.
-Those reports reflect the different assumptions, views and analytical methods of the analytis who prepared them and New Constructs is under no obligation to insure that such other reports are brought to the attention of any recipient of this report.
+Those reports reflect the different assumptions, views and analytical methods of the analysts who prepared them and New Constructs is under no obligation to insure that such other reports are brought to the attention of any recipient of this report.
+New Constructs' reports are intended for distribution to its professional and institutional investor customers.
+Recipients who are not

 New Constructs' reports are intended for distribution to its professional and institutional investor customers.
-Recipients who are not professionals or institutional investor customers of New Constructs should seek the advice of their independent financial advisor prior to making any investment decision or for any necessary explanation of its contents.
+Hecipients who are not professionals or institutional investor customers of New Constructs should seek the advice of their independent financial advisor prior to making any investment decision or for any necessary explanation of its contents.